StructifyAI/structify/docs/source/python_client/documents.rst

     client = Structify()
     client.datasets.create(name = employees, source = [/path/to/employees.csv, /path/to/employees.pdf], agent_number = 1)

 And just like that you've created a dataset from your documents.
-You can then run our :doc:`analysis </analysis>` tools on the dataset to extract the data you need.
+You can then run our :doc:`analysis` tools on the dataset to extract the data you need.